Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Generics/assignments/generics.md

 class Keeper<Animal> {}
 ```

-And this automatically implies that we can use it to create keepers for every animal.
+This automatically implies that we can use it to create keepers for every animal.

 ```swift
 var catKeeper = Keeper<Cat>()
 ```

-`Keeper` is the name of a generic type.
+`Keeper` is the name of a **generic type**.
 It works as a template to create real **concrete types**.

 In order to define a generic type like `Keeper<Animal>` you  need to choose the name of the generic type and of the type parameter.
 The name of the type parameter should clarify the relationship between the type parameter and the generic type.
-You’ll encounter names like T (short for Type) from time to time, but these names should be avoided when the type parameter has a clear role such as Animal.
+You’ll encounter names like T (short for Type) from time to time, but these names should be avoided when the type parameter has a clear role such as `Animal`.

-The generic type `Keeper<Animal>` defines a family of new types.
-Every new concrete type for different animals become specializations, all of them implied by all the possible types that can be created.

-We want to keep a better track of animals and their keepers.
-Place the following code in a playground :
+So back to the problem, we want to keep a better track of animals and their keepers.
+You'll find the following code in `main.swift` :

 ```swift
 class Cat {